wordofwarning/wordofwarning.org/current/2018-emergency/index.md

 Tel: 0161 232 6089 (Z-arts)

 #### Access Information
-**Age advisory: mainly aimed at adults**, from 12noon to 3pm we *advise* that some work (clearly signposted) is not suitable for under 18s; from 3pm onwards we *advise* that all work is not suitable for under 18s.<br>The works in Emergency 2018 take place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
+**Age advisory: mainly aimed at adults**, from 12noon to 2.30pm we *advise* that some work (clearly signposted) may not suitable for under 18s; from 2.30pm onwards we *advise* that all work is not suitable for under 18s.<br>The works in Emergency 2018 take place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
 We apologise but some work may not be wheelchair accessible due to the nature of the Z-arts building.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Emergency
 >• *Fresh, exciting, unpredictable, mixed and provocative.
 Rewarding, too!*<br>• *I am amazed they manage so many shows in a day…*<br>• *The diversity is outstanding and so inclusive of all.*<br>• *Really important event for NW artists — safe space to experiment.*<br>• *Performances are both rewarding in their own right, and also offer a glimpse into where theatre might go in our more interactive and interconnected world.*<br>• *Thought provoking & frankly unique.
 It sets Manchester apart.*<br>[Audience Feedback from Emergency 2017](/archive/2017-emergency)/[2016](/archive/2016-emergency)/[2015](/archive/2015-emergency)